How To Cope With A Broken Engagement

 - Sell the Engagement Ring

-While it may be possible to remain on friendly terms, maintaining regular contact with your ex often forces you into reliving the past repeatedly.
-So, while it may be tempting to initiate a phone call to check in on your former partner or respond to a text message you received, refrain from engaging with them if possible.
+While it may be possible to remain on friendly terms, maintaining regular contact with your ex is rarely a good idea.
+It often forces you into reliving the past repeatedly.
+It may be tempting to initiate a phone call to check in on your former partner or respond to a text message you received or to check their social media.
+However, the bottom line is that the healthiest thing to do is to refrain from engaging with them if possible.

 However, it is a necessary evil when moving forward with your life.
-If this is simply to much to bear on your own, consider enlisting the help of a close, trusted friend or family member to help you get the word out.
-Instead of offering a long, detailed explanation, prepare a very brief statement that can be shared with guests, family, and friends, as necessary.
+If this is simply too much to bear on your own, consider enlisting the help of a close, trusted friend or family member to help you break the news.
+Avoid offering a long, detailed explanation about what went wrong and red flags that you missed.
+Instead prepare a very brief statement that can be shared with guests, family, and friends, as necessary.

-3. Dig Deep – Before you take the time to discuss the status of your engagement with family and friends, be sure to process and reflect on your own feelings within yourself first.
-While our loved ones mean well by expressing their opinions about our love lives, these messages can drown out our own views on the matter.
+Before you take the time to discuss the status of your engagement with family and friends, be sure to process and reflect on your own feelings within yourself first.
+Our loved ones mean well by expressing their opinions about our love lives.
+However, these messages can drown out our own views on the matter.

 Once you got engaged, you may have had some idea of where you had hoped to honeymoon.
-Instead of canceling these plans altogether, consider taking a solo trip or a trip with close friends to a destination you’ve been dreaming of visiting.
+Instead of canceling these plans altogether, why not just change plans?Consider taking a solo trip or a trip with close friends to a destination you’ve been dreaming of visiting.

 Allow your close friends and family to be there for you and support you in the healthiest way possible.
 Setting clear and specific boundaries about how you would like them to support you is incredibly important.
 While it may feel comforting to hear your loved ones bash your fiancée initially, this negative talk can become emotionally draining and make it difficult for you to move on.

 While you navigate this sensitive time in your life, it is so important to be good to yourself.
 Consider making both your physical and emotional health a priority.
 By eating foods that will nourish your body and incorporating healthy physical activities, you can begin to feel better.
 Practicing self-care also means surrounding yourself only with positive, supportive individuals.